Upheld complaint against the Governor of HMP Thameside

 Recommendations/outcome:

-Partially upheld complaint against the Director of HMP Parc
+Partially upheld complaint against the Governor of HMP Full Sutton

 Complaint category: